 Chambal also operates two mobile soil testing facilities in Kota and Kota areas of Rajasthan.
 In these testing facilities, soil analysis is done in-situ and instant reports are given to the farmers.

 These laboratories carry out soil and water tests free of charge for Uttam Bandhan members.
 Soil tests are done for micro nutrients and based on the reports soil mapping is done.
-So far, Chambal had conducted over 7,50,000 soil tests in ten states.
 The test result data is electronically stored and is also made available on www.uttamkrishi.com.

 Besides soil and water tests, the two ADLs also train farmers on various issues relating to agriculture and soil health.
 Agricultural scientists and experts at Chambal continuously engage with State Departments of Agriculture, Krishi Vigyan Kendras, Agriculture Universities and freelance agricultural consultants to develop holistic solutions for the farmers.